pietrobernard/jetson-nano-stuff/README.md

    -o : output file (must end with .img extension)
    -b : must be exactly jetson-nano-2gb-devkit
    ```
-After this, you can place the card in the jetson and boot.
+After this, you can flash the image on the card, place it in the jetson and boot.

 ### 3) Prepare system for update

+The first boot will show some errors, ignore them.
+The board will reboot automatically.

 First thing to do, as usual:
 ```bash